Maple Creme Brulee

 - Transfer to three 6-oz. ramekins or custard cups.
 Place in a 6-qt. slow cooker; add 1 in. of boiling water to slow cooker.
 Cover and cook on high for 2 to 2-1/2 hours or until centers are just set (mixture will jiggle).
 Carefully remove ramekins from slow cooker; cool for 10 minutes.
 Cover and refrigerate for at least 4 hours.

-- If broiling the custards, place ramekins on a baking sheet; let stand at room temperature for 15 minutes.
-Sprinkle with sugar mixture.
-Broil 8 in. from the heat for 3-5 minutes or until sugar is caramelized.
-Refrigerate for 1-2 hours or until firm.
-Yield: 3 servings.
+- If broiling the custards, preheat broiler and place ramekins on a baking sheet; let stand at room temperature for 15 minutes.
+Broil 8 in. from heat until sugar is caramelized, 3-5 minutes.
+Refrigerate until firm, 1-2 hours.